scholarboss/data_preprocess/README.md

-# data_preprocess
+# Data Pre-process
-some usually used code for data preprocess
+some usually used code for data preproce

+#### Youku Super Resolution

+data preprocess in competition of TianChi youku super resolution 2019

+#### SHM paper

+Dataset making for SHM project